SiegeToaster/Sauron/README.md

 ## Info/Installation
 Requires a google sheets document and a google app that you are authorized to use.
 The app must allow editing and reading your google sheets documents.
 If you do not know how to set this up, read the [Google Sheets API Documentation for Node.js](https://developers.google.com/sheets/api/quickstart/nodejs).

-The bot also requires a file called 'private.json' for all private info.
-This must include your discord bot token and google sheets spreadsheet ID.
-An example private.json file is:
+The bot also requires a .env file for all configuration info.
+This must include your discord bot token, google sheets spreadsheet id, and bot prefix.
+An example .env file is:
 ```
-{
-    "discord_token": "your discord bot token here",
+discord_token=your discord bot token here
-    ""SpreadsheetId": "your google sheets spreadsheet ID here"
+SpreadsheetId=your google sheets spreadsheet ID here
-}
+prefix=your prefix here
 ```
+Note that there are no quotes nor semicolons.

 Once everything is setup, run ``npm install`` on the folder that the bot is on.
 This will download all of the required Node.js packages automatically.

 On the first launch, make sure to use a terminal that you can input data into as a link will appear and give you a token to paste into the terminal.

 ### Commands
-*A check mark indicates that the feature is complte*
+*A check mark indicates that the feature is complete*
 - [x] ping
     - messages back 'pong'.
 - [x] help